 If your school has chosen not to participate, you will still want to be notified when a threat impacts one of your schools.
 For that reason, the Governor’s School Safety Bureau asks you to complete this School Safety Contact Form, if you have not done so already, so that you can be notified if a report impacts one of your district’s students or buildings.
 To learn more about providing contacts, see the Frequently Asked Questions.

-Behavioral Threat Assessment Teams
+Behavioral Threat Assessment Management

 Back to top